End-to-End Multi-Track Reconstruction using Graph Neural Networks at Belle II: Related work

 \section{Related work}

 While machine learning is widely used in high energy physics for event selection and analysis, the computationally intensive task of track reconstruction still largely relies on traditional algorithms.
 GNNs are recognized as a potential solution for handling irregular detector structures in high energy physics\,\cite{Shlomi:2020gdn}.
-GNN architectures in particular have the ability to learn a latent space representation of the detector structure itself~\cite{Wang:2018nkf, Qasim:2019otl}, which is a key ingredient of the work presented in this paper.
+GNN architectures in particular have the ability to learn a latent space representation of the detector structure itself~\cite{Wang:2018nkf, Qasim:2019otl}, which is a key ingredient of the work presented in this paper and which has been applied to the \belletwo calorimeter reconstruction \cite{BelleII:2023egc}.
 These architectures have been proven highly effective in handling the complex and irregular spatial structures of particle detectors, enabling more accurate and efficient analysis of high energy physics data.
-Graph segmentation in our work relies on object condensation\,\cite{Kieseler:2020wcq} which has been used e.g. in end-to-end calorimeter reconstruction studies for the CMS HGCAL\,\cite{Qasim:2022rww}.
+Graph segmentation in our work relies on object condensation\,\cite{Kieseler:2020wcq} which has been used, e.g., in end-to-end calorimeter reconstruction studies for the CMS HGCAL\,\cite{Qasim:2022rww}.

-In the context of LHC track reconstruction in high pile-up events, the TrackML challenge~\cite{Amrouche:2019wmx, Amrouche:2021nbs} has lead to a significant increase of development activities in the area of ML-based track reconstruction\,\cite{ExaTrkX:2020apx, Caillou:2024dcn, ExaTrkX:2021abe, Lieret:2023aqg}.
+In the context of LHC track reconstruction in high pile-up events, the TrackML challenge~\cite{Amrouche:2019wmx, Amrouche:2021nbs} has led to a significant increase of development activities in the area of ML-based track reconstruction\,\cite{ExaTrkX:2020apx, Caillou:2024dcn, ExaTrkX:2021abe, Lieret:2023aqg}.
 The events from the TrackML challenge have a significantly higher number of tracks compared to \belletwo, a higher fraction of sensor hits belonging to signal tracks, and simpler track kinematics from particles produced at the interaction point with high transverse momentum.
 GNN-based tracking pipelines aiming for rather detector-unspecific solutions have been developed by the Exa.TrkX project for the HL-LHC\,\cite{ExaTrkX:2021abe}, and by the ETX4VELO project for LHCb\,\cite{Correia:2024ogc}.
-Previous work has usually focused on simplified and idealised detector structures and simulations, and on tracks without significant displacement.
+Previous work has usually focused on simplified and idealized detector structures and simulations, and on tracks without significant displacement.

 Comparisons of GNN track finding to conventional algorithms in realistic HL-LHC scenarios have been shown for the ATLAS inner tracking pixel detector\,\cite{Caillou:2024smf}.

 GNNs for gaseous detectors have been studied for edge classification for the PANDA experiment\,\cite{Akram:2022zmj} and BES~III\,\cite{Jia:2024rbx}.
 Utilizing deep learning techniques of semantic segmentation inspired by so called U-Nets, hit classification in high background environments has been demonstrated for the drift chamber of the COMET experiment ~\cite{Kaneko:2024ixs}.
 However, none of these works feature end-to-end ML-based solutions or conclusive studies of complex event typologies.
 Additional challenges arise from the differing input features between drift chambers as used in \belletwo, and the silicon pixels and strips used in HL-LHC.
 HL-LHC detectors, such as silicon pixel detectors \cite{Lieret:2023aqg, Lieret:2023ydc} that provide 3D spatial information differ from drift chambers, which rely on indirect measurements of drift time and wire positions.
 This makes track reconstruction in drift chambers more complex due to the lack of direct spatial information.
 In addition to GNNs, a wide range of ML-algorithms are currently being investigating for usage in track reconstruction, including e.g. large language models\,\cite{Huang:2024voo} or transformers\,\cite{Caron:2024cyo}.